MithilShah/edtech-demo-store/documentation/1-Creating-account.md

-# Creating a Retail Demo Store account
+# Creating a Edtech Demo account

 1 - Creating the Account > [2 - Personalization](2-Personalization.md)

 > Before getting started, we advise you to use a Private Window (Firefox) or Incognito Window (Chrome) to make sure you don't mix different demo profiles in the same browser session

-Since several of the features of the Retail Demo Store require a user/customer account to demonstrate effectively, this section will describe the process of creating a user account using the Retail Demo Store’s web user interface.
+Since several of the features of the Edtech Demo require a user/customer account to demonstrate effectively, this section will describe the process of creating a user account using the Edtech Demo’s web user interface.
 This process also provides a good demonstration of how Amazon Cognito is used to implement user account and authentication.

 Click the “Sign In” button in the right side of the top navigation bar.
 This will take you to the Sign In page.
 Click the “Create account” link at the bottom of the Sign In form as shown below.
 These forms are provided by Cognito.